clintjedwards/gofer/documentation/src/ref/server_configuration/README.md

 More information about auth in general terms [can be found here.](./authentication.md)

-To create your root management token use the command: `gofer service token bootstrap`
+To create your root management token use the command: `gofer service tokens bootstrap`

 > 🪧 The token returned is a management token and as such as access to all routes within Gofer.
 It is advised that:
 >